Skip to Content, Navigation, or Footer.

 Enrollment declines for underrepresented students following Supreme Court affirmative action decision

-The proportion of underrepresented students of color fell by about 4% in the first University of Wisconsin-Madison class after the U.S Supreme Court struck down affirmative action.
+The proportion of underrepresented students of color fell by about 4% points in the first University of Wisconsin-Madison class after the U.S Supreme Court struck down affirmative action.

 The number of underrepresented students of color in the University of Wisconsin-Madison freshman class dropped from 18% to 14.3% this year following the U.S. Supreme Court’s race-conscious affirmative action ban last June.